Skip to main content

 --recursion-method

-Add a new column to the table
+Add a new column to a table

 pt-online-schema-change \